FeroxFoxxo/MQReawakened/README.md

 ### Prerequisites

-- You **must** have your own copy of the game and its associated asset bundles.
+- You **must** have your *own* copy of the game and its associated asset bundles.
-- You **must** have the associated DLL for the game added to your server project, as to ensure it doesn't contain any copywritten code itself.
+- You **must** have the associated DLL for the game added to your server project to ensure it doesn't contain any copywritten code.

 ## Gameplay

-The goal of the project is to faithfully recreate the game as it was at the time of the targeted build.
+The project's goal is to faithfully recreate the game as it was at the time of the targeted build.
-While most features are implemented and the game is playable start to finish, there may be missing functionality or bugs present.
+While most features are implemented and the game is playable from start to finish, functionality or bugs may be missing.

-When hosting a local server, you will have access to all commands by default (account level: owner).
+When hosting a local server, you can access all commands by default (account level: owner).

 ## Architecture